Crohn’s Treatment Options

 For people diagnosed with Crohn’s disease, it is essential to maintain good nutrition because Crohn’s often reduces your appetite while increasing your body’s energy needs.
 Additionally, common Crohn’s symptoms like diarrhea can reduce your body’s ability to absorb protein, fat, carbohydrates, as well as water, vitamins, and minerals.

 Many people who experience Crohn's disease flare ups find that soft, bland foods cause less discomfort than spicy or high-fiber foods.
 While your diet can remain flexible and should include a variety of foods from all food groups, your doctor will likely recommend restricting your intake of dairy if you are found to be lactose-intolerant.
+Watch this webcast to learn more about nutrition in inflammatory bowel diseases.

 Even with proper medication and diet, as many as two-thirds to three-quarters of people with Crohn's disease will require surgery at some point during their lives.
 While surgery does not cure Crohn's disease, it can conserve portions of your GI tract and return you to the best possible quality of life.